 For example, in UTXO-based networks, there is not typically an explicitly represented account balance ledger.
 However, such networks do abstractly have accounts with balances, because particular private keys represent accounts which have exclusive access to some set of network tokens which is their balance.

 Similarly, Reach’s notion of time may appear overly abstract ("monotonically increasing ... totally ordered set") if you know that many consensus networks are based on blockchains and use the chain length, also called the height or block number, as a notion of time.
-In this case, time would be a natural number, which is a prototypical model of a totally ordered set.
+In this case, network time would be a natural number, which is a prototypical model of a totally ordered set.
 However, Reach is flexible enough to support non-blockchain-based consensus networks, so it does not mandate this particular natural number-based notion of time.

 Finally, Reach’s definition of consensus network does not require any particular technology or features of this.
 In particular, it does not only refer to so-called "layer-1" protocols, nor does it exclude centralized systems with trusted parties controlling the network.